dylanbeattie/dylanbeattie.net/_posts/2019/2019-10-06-publishing-talks.md

 >
 > ​	- Paul Graham, [The Age of the Essay](http://www.paulgraham.com/essay.html), 2014

-I've written five new talks this year - six, if you include collaborations.
+Now, I've written five new talks this year - six, if you include collaborations.
 I write the way I talk, and I talk at about 200 words per minute - so a 60-minute talk is roughly equivalent to writing a 12,000-word essay.
 And that essay then forms the backbone of the talk itself - the structure, the flow and the narrative; it's what I use to create slides, work out where to use code samples, animation and video.
 But until now, I've never actually published it.

-So I'm going to try and experiment.
+So I'm going to try an experiment.
 I've taken one of the talks I prepared this year - a talk called 'The Cost of Code' - and cleaned it up a bit.
 I've added most of the slides used in the live presentation, incorporated links to my source material, and put it all online.

-It's at https://dylanbeattie.net/talks/the-cost-of-code/, and I'd
+It's at [https://dylanbeattie.net/articles/the-cost-of-code/](https://dylanbeattie.net/articles/the-cost-of-code/) - check it out, and let me know what you think.